Health and Safety Representatives and Designated Work Groups

 - select your training dates in consultation with your supervisor

-- notify the Health & Safety team about your training so that your THEMIS training record can be updated for you.
+- notify the Health & Safety team about your training so that the HSR list can be updated accordingly.

 Fees and Conditions